CodeRaising/coderaising/homepage.md

 ## The CodeRaising period

 During the 4-week CodeRaising, teams are expected to meet at the VENUE on each Saturday.
 They are permitted to work on the project outside that time as well.

+It's expected that some people may have to skip a Saturday CodeRaising session due to other plans and commitments.
+That is okay, as long as some team members show up at the venue.

 Since part of the point of the CodeRaising is to mentor beginners, teams are expected to allow beginners to make significant contributions.